solid/data-interoperability-panel/resource-metadata/hypothesis.md

 To access or manage an ACL metadata resource, an [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) MUST have [acl:Control](https://github.com/solid/web-access-control-spec#aclcontrol) privileges per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.

-A Solid server SHOULD sanity check ACL metadata resources upon creation or update to restrict invalid changes.
+A Solid server SHOULD sanity check ACL metadata resources upon creation or update to restrict invalid changes, such as by performing shape validation against authorization statements therein.

 ### Resource Description